bmschrad/vim-bootcamp/slides/vbc-day1.md

 -> # Why Vim? <-

-*levels of text editing efficiencies*
+*Levels of Text Editing Efficiencies*

-simple examples of copying an existing line and pasting it to a new line underneath
+Simple examples of copying an existing line and pasting it to a new line underneath

 ^
-* noob time
+* _Noob time_
     ^
     - 1. take your paw off the keyboard and grab the mouse ^